toonshouin/mysite/readme.md

-# Introducting , ToonStoryTime's Website.
+# Introducting , ToonStoryTime (ToonNongAeoy)'s Website.

 ![Image of the new website.](preview/screenshot.png)

-## Redesigned with ❤️ by Cartoon Kritthapath Yaviraj
+## Redesigned with ❤️ by Cartoon Kritthapath Yaviraj Based on [koinuko.pink](https://koinuko.pink)

-Based on HTML , CSS and some JavaScripts.
+Based on Svelte using [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte) that based on Vite.

-Predecessor of another dead project like [CartoonLove****Kung's Website](https://github.com/StoryHouseProduction/CartoonLove.Website)
+Predecessor of my another (retro) site : [`my-other-site`](https://github.com/toonnongaeoy/my-other-site) ([toonnongaeoy.dino.icu](https://toonnongaeoy.dino.icu))

 ## Features
 - Mobile Support.
 - Modern look design.
-- Realtime Subscriber count. (with 808 bytes per request)
+- Realtime Subscriber count.
-- Lightweight (Around 10 kb.)
+- Fetch Commits from Github Repo using Github API.
+- Fetch RSS
 - Github Codespaces Support.
 (With all the basic extenstion you need.)

 ## Setting up
-Just clone and throw onto your web server of your choice and it's ready to go.
+First, Install all the Dependency by running this command.
+``npm install``

+and then

 ## Github Codespace Support
 This project now have Github Codespace Support with All the basic extenstion you need to use for this project.